gdscbahirdar/forum-backend/README.md

 ## Purpose

-We built is as part of our final-year project but we wanted to open-source it to foster collaboration and learning among BiT students and teachers.
+We built this forum as part of our final-year project but we wanted to open-source it to foster collaboration and learning among BiT students and teachers.
 By contributing to this project, students can gain hands-on experience with real-world software development and help enhance the forum with new features and improvements.

 ## Vision